158th Infantry Regiment (United States): World War II

 Company G, 158th Regiment embarked for Arawe, New Britain on 15 December, as part of Operation Director and was soon joined by the remainder of the 2nd Battalion and began combat duties in the Arawe area.
 After being relieved at Arawe, the 2nd Battalion sailed to Finschhafen, where they rejoined the 1st and 3rd Battalions who had been on garrison duty on Woodlark and Kiriwina islands.
-At Finschhafen, the 158th Regiment was redesignated the 158th Regimental Combat Team.
+At Finschhafen, the 158th Regiment was organized as the 158th Regimental Combat Team.
+Its principal supporting elements included the 147th Field Artillery Battalion, the 506th Medical Collecting Company and the 1st Platoon, 637th Medical Clearing Company.

 By order of Alamo Force Headquarters the 158th RCT was sent to Toem, Netherlands New Guinea to join Task Force Tornado which included the 163rd Regimental Combat Team, 41st Division.
 The combat team arrived at Toem on 21 May 1944 and began relieving elements of the 163rd RCT at the Tor River two days later.
 The regimental combat team was ordered to capture a Japanese airfield to the North West at Sarmi.
 The area was defended by strong elements of the Imperial Japanese 36th Division.
 For several days the two units fought a series of vicious engagements on and around an important intermediate objective known by the Americans as Lone Tree Hill.
 These engagements represented the opening blows of the Battle of Lone Tree Hill.
 The 158th RCT was relieved on 14 June by the 20th Regiment, 6th Infantry Division so it could prepare for a pending operation.
 The 6th Infantry Division relieved the rest of Task Force Tornado and resumed the effort to take Lone Tree Hill and capture the Japanese airfield at Sarmi.
-"During its operations in the Wakde-Sarmi area the 158th RCT lost 70 men killed, 257 wounded, and 4 missing.
+During its operations in the Wakde-Sarmi area, the 158th RCT lost 70 men killed, 257 wounded and four missing.
 The unit took 11 Japanese prisoners and estimated that it killed 920 of the enemy.

-"Cuidado – Take Care, Bushmasters!"
-A painting depicting the 158th during the Bicol Campaign on Luzon, Philippine Islands, 3–4 April 1945.
+One of two Japanese 30 cm howitzers captured near Damortis, northern Luzon, by Company G, 158th Infantry.